blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 **Example 1**

-The `Book` Entity Type could contain the Property Types outlined above, and a `Written By` link
+The `Book` Entity Type could contain the Property Types outlined above, and a `Written By` link.

+Assuming that:

-The `Name`, `Published On`, and `Blurb` Property Types all have values that are instances of the `Text` Data Type
+- the `Name`, `Published On`, and `Blurb` Property Types all have values that are instances of the `Text` Data Type

 ```json
 {